Org Export Reference Documentation

 In a derived back-end, it may be used as a fall-back function once

 all specific cases have been handled.
-Thus, beamer back-end,
+Thus, beamer

-derived from latex, takes care of every internal link type and
+, takes care of every internal link type and

-delagates everything else to its parent back-end:
+delegates everything else to its parent back-end:

-(let ((type (org-element-property :type link)) (path (org-element-property :path link))) (cond ;; Handle every internal link type, but be careful to ignore "id" ;; type links pointing to external files. ((equal type "radio") ...) ((and (member type '("custom-id" "fuzzy" "id")) (let ((destination (if (string= type "fuzzy") (org-export-resolve-fuzzy-link link info) (org-export-resolve-id-link link info)))) (case (org-element-type destination) (headline ...) (target ...))))) ;; Otherwise, use `latex' back-end. (t (org-export-with-backend 'latex link contents info))))
+(let ((type (org-element-property :type link)) (path (org-element-property :path link))) (cond ;; Handle every internal link type, but be careful to ignore "id" ;; type links pointing to external files. ((equal type "radio") ...) ((and (member type '("custom-id" "fuzzy" "id")) (let ((destination (if (string= type "fuzzy") (org-export-resolve-fuzzy-link link info) (org-export-resolve-id-link link info)))) (pcase (org-element-type destination) (`headline ...) (`target ...))))) ;; Otherwise, use `latex' back-end. (t (org-export-with-backend 'latex link contents info))))

-See also: org-export-data-with-backend,
+See also: org-export-data-with-backend

 Interactive functions